PaulZC/Artemis_Global_Tracker/Tools/README.md

 Each tracker's path is displayed as a coloured line on the map.
 The Maps Static API can only accept requests up to 8K bytes in length.
 When tracking multiple trackers it is easy to exceed this and so the start of each tracker's route is automatically truncated if required.

+You can change the Mapper's _Update Interval_ using the drop down menu.
+Selecting a longer interval will reduce the number of Maps Static API requests.

 The GUI uses 640x480 pixel map images.
 Higher resolution images are available if you have a premium plan with Google.